-Notwithstanding the seasonable fluctuations and impact of the COVID-19 pandemic as discussed below, we generally experienced steady revenue growth in the last ten quarters ended June 30, 2021.
+Notwithstanding the seasonable fluctuations and impact of the COVID-19 pandemic as discussed below, we generally experienced steady revenue growth in the last nine quarters ended March 31, 2021.
 Our quarterly revenues were primarily generated from our manachised hotels, leased hotels, and our scenario-based retail business.
 The increase in revenues generated from manachised hotels was mainly attributable to the rapid increase in the number of our manachised hotels.
 Such increase was partially offset by the temporary decrease in the RevPAR of our manachised hotels during the first two quarters of 2020 due to the COVID-19 pandemic.
 RevPAR of our manachised hotels subsequently recovered to RMB323.8 and RMB321.0 in the third and fourth quarter of 2020, respectively, which was generally in line with the levels prior to the COVID-19 pandemic.
 However, as a result of the rebound of COVID-19 in certain areas of and the government's "stay-at-home" policy during the Spring Festival in China, RevPAR of our manachised hotel decreased to RMB231.5 in the first quarter of 2021.
-Likewise, the decrease in revenues generated from our leased hotels were primarily attributable to the decreased RevPAR during the first two quarters of 2020 as a result of

-COVID-19 pandemic outbreak and in the first quarter of 2021 as a result of the rebound of COVID-19 in certain areas of China.
+Likewise, the decrease in revenues generated from our leased hotels were primarily attributable to the decreased RevPAR during the first two quarters of 2020 as a result of COVID-19 pandemic outbreak and in the first quarter of 2021 as a result of the rebound of COVID-19 in certain areas of China.
 The increase in our scenario-based retail revenues and other revenues was primarily attributable to expansion of our hotel network (and the resulting increased guest traffic), our private label lifestyle product categories and SKUs as well as our membership base.
-In the second quarter of 2021, revenues from our manachised hotels, leased hotels and retail business and others all reached record highs among the last ten quarters ended June 30, 2021, as a result of the COVID-19 pandemic becoming largely in control again in China during the second quarter of 2021 as well as the strong growth momentum of our

 We experience seasonality in our business.
 Due to general travel and consumption patterns in China, we generally experience lower revenues in the first quarter of the year, in which both the New Year and Spring Festival holidays fall, followed by relatively rapid revenue growth in the second and third quarters and a steady revenue growth in the fourth quarter.
-See "Risk Factors - Risks Related to Our Business and Industry - Seasonality of our business and national or regional special events may cause fluctuations in our results of operations and financial condition, and adversely affect our profitability."
+See "Risk Factors-Risks Related to Our Business and Industry-Seasonality of our business and national or regional special events may cause fluctuations in our results of operations and financial condition, and adversely affect our profitability."